 In 2009, my brothers, sisters, parents, and I all traveled to Nosara, Costa Rica for a family beach and surfing vacation.
 My niece, Luna, was just under one year old.
 We were staying in a little house with a swimming pool that was located within walking distance of one of Nosara’s best surfing beaches.

 I surfed for the first time, riding the white water, and we all reveled in the beauty of the beach.
 The most memorable moment was one day after a light rain shower when a double rainbow formed on the beach, with my whole family sitting right underneath it.

-I decided to play “intrepid nature photographer,” and ran backwards on the beach, in my bikini, snapping as I ran, in order to try to capture this mini-miracle.I kept running and running until I ran onto lava “moon rocks” with pools of water in-between that were glowing from the sun shining down.
+I decided to play “intrepid nature photographer,” and ran backward on the beach, in my bikini, snapping as I ran, in order to try to capture this mini-miracle.I kept running and running until I ran onto lava “moon rocks” with pools of water in-between that were glowing from the sun shining down.

 The whole experience was completely exhilarating, felt like a lucky omen for my family, and was one of the most staggeringly beautiful things I have ever witnessed.

 3. Via Dell’Amore, Cinque Terre, Italy:

 In 2006, I spent two months traveling alone through the Middle East and Mediterranean Europe.
 One of the highlights for me was Cinque Terre, five charming little villages with breath-taking cliffside views, colorful mini-houses, and overflowing bougainvillea flowers on the steep hillsides.

 “Lover’s Walk,” which connects the five tiny villages, takes several hours to hike and is more treacherous in some spots than others.It offers plenty of vista points with water and rocks where you can snap pictures, meditate, or of course, smooch your lover.